fsciortino/Aurora/docs/params.rst

     Standard PWI model.
 This holds for both main and divertor walls

-An experimental advanced plasma-wall interaction model has been also included in Aurora, which however is currently available only for the simulation of one single impurity (He) interacting with one single type of wall material (W).
+An experimental plasma-wall interaction model has been also included in Aurora, which however is currently available only for the simulation of one single impurity (He) interacting with one single type of wall material (W).
 This provides a realistical description of wall retention which is based on actual plasma-surface interaction data, calculated by the Monte Carlo program TRIM.sp.
 Note that, using this model, there is not anymore a distinction between a "permanent" and a "dynamic" wall reservoirs, but only one single dynamic reservoir for retained particles (for both main and divertor walls) is considered.

-For a correct estimation of the wall retention capabilities, the advanced PWI model requires to specify the effective surface areas over which plasma and walls interact.
+For a correct estimation of the wall retention capabilities, the full PWI model requires to specify the effective surface areas over which plasma and walls interact.
 This is done by:

 * Setting the parameter `phys_surfaces` to True, which allows to work with surface densities :math:`\sigma`, i.e. in cm^-2, of retained imurities.